lukereding/book_notes/guides_for/managing.md

 - How do you determine which things to prioritize?
 - What are the biggest things holding me back form having greater impact?

+A good way to ask for feedback and allow your boss to tell you without him or her coming across poorly is to ask

+- What would you have done differently in that meeting/project/engagement?

 Fixing problems with your manager:

   - If your manager is too busy to talk about performance / your goals: you have to tell them it's a priority and make time for it